-Funsho Parrott is a built environment professional and serves an Associate in the Built Environment Unit at Polar Research and Policy Initiative.
+Funsho Parrott is an RIBA Chartered Architect and serves an Associate in the Built Environment Unit at Polar Research and Policy Initiative.

 His research interests include understanding design as a tool for managing polar resources, dealing with population growth and addressing climate change.
 Funsho is also passionate about sustainable development and he is a member of the World Society of Sustainable Energy Technologies as well as the Royal Institute of British Architects.